Provincial-level cities of South Korea

 Province-level cities are one of the first-level administrative divisions within South Korea.

-There are three types: special, metropolitan, and special self-governing.
+There are three types of province-level cities: special, metropolitan, and special self-governing.
+Currently, there are eight province-level cities: Busan, Daegu, Daejeon, Incheon, Jeonnam-Gwangju, Sejong, Seoul, and Ulsan.

 Position in hierarchy and types

 Province-level cities have equal status to provinces in the South Korean administrative scheme, and are among the highest-ranked administrative divisions of South Korea.
 There are three kinds of first-level city in South Korea.